ntuscds/.github/profile/README.md

-# NTU SCSE Club
+# NTU SCDS Club
-Welcome to NTU SCSE Club's Organisation page on Github.
+Welcome to NTU SCDS Club's Organisation page on Github.

 ## Contact
 Please contact the following for sponsorships, partnerships, information and/or grieviances.
-* NTU SCSE IT Executive contact email: scds-it@e.ntu.edu.sg
+* NTU SCDS IT Executive contact email: scds-it@e.ntu.edu.sg